 In the Sacrament of Confirmation, the Apostles and the Bishops, who are their successors, hand on to the baptized the special gift of the Holy Spirit, promised by Christ the Lord and poured out upon the Apostles at Pentecost.
 Thus the initiation in the Christian life is completed so that believers are strengthened by power from Heaven, made true witnesses of Christ in word and deed, and bound more closely to the Church.”
 Decree of Pope Paul VI, 8/22/71 The rites, Rite of Confirmation p.
 289

-At Chirst the King, Confirmation is usually received at the 10th grade level, as diocesan norms indicate.
-However, any adult Catholic or one being received in the Church may also receive the sacrament.
-A class for an adult wishing to be confirmed is combined with our RCIA program.
+Confirmation preparation begins in the 10th grade, as diocesan norms indicate.
+However, any Catholic adult or one being received in the Church may also receive the sacrament.
+An adult wishing to be confirmed, may do so as part of our RCIA program.

 What happens at Confirmation?
 In the Sacrament of confirmation, the Apostles and the Bishops, who are their successors, hand on to the baptized the special gift of the Holy Spirit, promised by Christ the Lord and poured out upon the Apostles at Pentecost.
 Thus the initiation in the Christian life is completed so that believers are strengthened by power from Heaven, made true witnesses of Christ in word and deed, and bound more closely to the Church.”